-In partially-supplied high speed CAN network, the bus nodes of one common network have different power supply conditions.
+In partially-supplied high speed CAN the bus nodes of one common network have different power supply conditions.
 Some nodes are connected to the power supply, while other nodes are disconnected from the power supply and in power-down state.
 Regardless of whether the CAN bus subscriber is supplied or not, each subscriber connected to the common bus media must not interfere with the communication.
-The TLE9351BVSJ is designed to support partially-supplied networks.
+The TLE9351SJ is designed to support partially-supplied networks.
 In power-down state, the receiver input resistors are switched off and the transceiver input has a high resistance.

-For permanently supplied ECUs, the HS CAN transceiver TLE9351BVSJ provides a standby mode.
-In standby mode, the power consumption of the TLE9351BVSJ is optimized to a minimum, while the device is still able to recognize wake-up patterns on the CAN bus and signal the wake-up event to the external microcontroller.
+For permanently supplied ECUs, the HS CAN transceiver TLE9351SJ provides a stand-by mode.
+In stand-by mode, the power consumption of the TLE9351SJ is optimized to a minimum, while the device is still able to recognize wake-up patterns on the CAN bus and signal the wake-up event to the external microcontroller.

-The voltage level on the digital input TxD and the digital output RxD is determined by the power supply level at the $V{IO}$ pin.
-Depending on the voltage level at the $V{IO}$ pin, the signal levels on the logic pins (STB, TxD and RxD) are compatible with microcontrollers having a 5 V or 3.3 V I/O supply.
-Usually the digital power supply $V{IO}$ of the transceiver is connected to the I/O power supply of the microcontroller (see [Figure 14](#)).
+The voltage level on the digital input TxD and the digital output RxD is determined by the power supply level at the $V{CC}$ pin.
+Depending on the voltage level at the $V{CC}$ pin, the signal levels on the logic pins (STB, TxD and RxD) are compatible with microcontrollers having a 5 V I/O supply.